Alston Town Hall

-To apply please download and complete the application form.
-It is also available from the parish clerk’s office and Alston Local Links.
+To apply please download and complete the application form below.
+It is also available from the Parish Clerk’s office and Alston Local Links.
 The Fairhill Estate Trustees generally meet on the first Monday of the month, (second if the first is a bank holiday), and meetings are held in confidence following council meetings.
-(Alternative arrangements have been made for 2020.)
 Applicants should receive confirmation of the decision within two weeks of the meeting.

 Charity, Land & Income